-Interviews are hard when you are out of job & quite enjoyable otherwise.
-I hope you are here to prepare for an interview either you are a hiring manager or the candidate itself.
+Interviews are hard when you are out of a job & quite enjoyable otherwise.
+I hope you are here to prepare for an interview, either you are a hiring manager or the candidate itself.
 Here, I have compiled the most important Project Management Interview Questions.
 I have gathered this data mostly from my personal experience, LinkedIn & as well as from colleagues.

 I have divided this into sections;

 - Interview Questions for a Project Coordinator

 As I do believe these are the most common and authentic roles on a project in the Project Management point of view.

 - 1 Interview Questions for a Project Manager

 - 2 Interview Questions for a Project Coordinator